 Q: Should I Apply to Large of Small Companies?

 A: While we do have a list of large companies that hire felons, it's truly on a case-by-case basis and there are many variables at play.
 Our advice is to spend most of your time applying to medium and small businesses.
 This is because these businesses are more likely to skip the background check due to cost and typically don't have a HR department with policies in place.
+You can see our full list of companies that hire ex-offenders by clicking here.

 Q: Can I Get a Job With a Sexual or Violent Felony Offense?